ccbogel/QualCoder/README.md

 The instructions work on Mac Monterey.
 It is recommended to use a virtual environment, see: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html The below instructions can be used inside a virtual environment folder instead of placing in Applications.

-You will need to install developer tools for mac (sorry I am not sure how to describe how to do this).
+You will need to install developer tools for macOS.
+[See https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/](https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/)

 1) Install recent versions of [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/).